flatpak/flatpak-docs/docs/desktop-integration.rst

 Notifications
 -------------

-A number of toolkits and frameworks provide transparent support for Linux desktop notificatoions.
+A number of toolkits and frameworks provide transparent support for Linux desktop notifications.
 This includes Electron, GTK, KDE and QML.

 Status icons
 ------------